Entry Package

 AUDIO & VIDEO:

 File Size: Max.
-80 MB.
+1 GB per video

 Sub-Titles/Scripts: Include sub-titles for non-English ads to the video, or upload translations as a support file.